GabeStah/gremlin-chaos-monkey/developer-tutorial/index.md

   - [`Building Your Own Customized Monkey`](https://blog.serverdensity.com/building-chaos-monkey/)
   - `Additional Resources`: Section to include an abundance of additional links and resources, with careful consideration for _types_ of curated content.
 Resources should include written tutorials, books, research papers, talks/conferences, podcasts, videos, and so forth.

-## Deploying Spinnaker
+## How to Quickly Deploy Spinnaker

-Love it or hate it, Chaos Monkey **requires** the use of [Spinnaker.io](https://www.spinnaker.io/), which is an open-source, multi-cloud continuous delivery platform developed by Netflix.
+Love it or hate it, Chaos Monkey **requires** the use of [Spinnaker](https://www.spinnaker.io/), which is an open-source, multi-cloud continuous delivery platform developed by Netflix.
 Spinnaker allows for automated deployments across multiple cloud platforms (such as AWS, Azure, Google Cloud Platform, and more).
 Spinnaker can also be used to deploy across multiple accounts and regions, often using **pipelines** that define a series of events that should occur every time a new version is released.
 Spinnaker is a powerful tool, but since both Spinnaker and Chaos Monkey were developed by and for Netflix's own network architecture, you may find that trying to use Chaos Monkey and related tools is more painful than you might expect, as Spinnaker isn't perfectly suited to all organizations or applications.

-That said, in this first section we'll explore the two easiest ways to get Spinnaker up and running, which will then allow you to move onto [installing](#installing-chaos-moneky) and then [using](#using-chaos-monkey).
+That said, in this first section we'll explore the fastest and simplest way to get Spinnaker up and running, which will then allow you to move onto [installing](#installing-chaos-moneky) and then [using](#using-chaos-monkey).

-### Rapid Spinnaker Deployment: AWS Quick Start

-By far the easiest method for getting Spinnaker up and running with AWS is to use the [CloudFormation Quick Start](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=Spinnaker&templateURL=https:%2F%2Fs3.amazonaws.com%2Faws-quickstart%2Fquickstart-spinnaker%2Ftemplates%2Fquickstart-spinnakercf.template) template.
+We'll be deploying Spinnaker on AWS, and the easiest method for doing so is to use the [CloudFormation Quick Start](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=Spinnaker&templateURL=https:%2F%2Fs3.amazonaws.com%2Faws-quickstart%2Fquickstart-spinnaker%2Ftemplates%2Fquickstart-spinnakercf.template) template.

+> info "Looking to Deploy Spinnaker In Another Environment?"
+> If you're looking to have the utmost control over your Spinnaker deployment you should check out our **(TODO)** [How to Manually Deploy Spinnaker](#) guide, which provides a step-by-step tutorial for setting up Halyard and Spinnaker on a local or virtual machine of your choice.

-The AWS Spinnaker Quick Start will create a simple architecture for you containing two Virtual Private Cloud (VPC) subnets (one public and one private).
-The public VPC contains a [Bastion host](https://en.wikipedia.org/wiki/Bastion_host) instance designed to be strictly accessible (only port 22 is open for SSH).
+The *AWS Spinnaker Quick Start* will create a simple architecture for you containing two Virtual Private Cloud (VPC) subnets (one public and one private).
+The public VPC contains a [Bastion host](https://en.wikipedia.org/wiki/Bastion_host) instance designed to be strictly accessible, with just port 22 open for SSH access.
 The Bastion host will then allow a pass through connection to the private VPC that is running Spinnaker.

 ![developer-tutorial-aws-spinnaker-quick-start-architecture](../images/developer-tutorial-aws-spinnaker-quick-start-architecture.png 'AWS Spinnaker Quick Start Architecture')